Skin name: Bulanydjan

 Djunginy was best known for her pandanus dyed woven bottles and painted bottle form which has been the predominate motif throughout Djunginy’s work.
-The Inspiration for this motif arose while living at Mulgurrum outstation, where several Italian Chianti bottles were amongst community.
-Encouraged to weave these bottles by, then art curator, Djon Mundine of Bula’bula Arts.
-Djuniny’s bottles were soon acquired by many public institutions and private collections.
+The inspiration for this motif arose while living at Mulgurrum outstation, where several Italian Chianti bottles existed in the community.
+Encouraged to weave these bottles by then art curator of Bula’Bula Arts Djon Mundine, Djuniny’s bottles were soon acquired by many public institutions and private collections.

-The bottle motif is also in reference to Djunginy’s Mother group the Marrangu Djinang, where the bottles, shaped like beehives, represent the Honey story in Ramingining, Central Arnhem Land.
-In contrast, the woven bottle motif is also representative to the use and misuse of alcohol in all communities remote and urban.
+The bottle motif is also in reference to Djunginy’s mother’s group the Marrangu Djinang, where the bottles, shaped like beehives, represent the honey story in Ramingining, Central Arnhem Land.
+In contrast, the woven bottle motif is also representative to the use and misuse of alcohol in all communities, remote and urban.

-Djunginy won the National NAIDOC 2011 Artist of the year award for [INSERT].
-Djunginy was commissioned for the 2013 Exhibition String Theory: Focus on Contemporary Art, held at the Museum of Contemporary Art, Sydney, NSW for her woven bottles, which received rave reviews from the public and critics alike.
+Djunginy won the National NAIDOC 2011 Artist of the Year Award.
+Djunginy was commissioned for the 2013 Exhibition String Theory: Focus on Contemporary Art, held at the Museum of Contemporary Art, Sydney, NSW for her woven bottles.
+The show received rave reviews from the public and critics alike.

-Djunginy created a single Dupun (Hollow Log) for the 1988 Aboriginal Memorial, an installation of over 200 Dupun commemorating the deaths of indigenous people since white occupation.
-The Aboriginal Memorial installation was initially exhibited at the Biennial of Sydney-Beneath the Southern Cross. – before moving to the National Gallery of Australia in Canberra, where it is on permanent display
+Djunginy created a single Dupan (Hollow Log) for the 1988 Aboriginal Memorial, an installation of over 200 Dupan commemorating the deaths of indigenous people since white occupation.
+The Aboriginal Memorial installation was initially exhibited at the Biennial of Sydney-Beneath the Southern Cross, before moving to the National Gallery of Australia in Canberra, where it is on permanent display.

-Djunginy experienced great success both nationally and internationally.
-With over 30 group exhibitions, and work in numerous public and private collections, Djunginy’s works remain highly collectible
+Djunginy has experienced great success both nationally and internationally.
+With over 30 group exhibitions, and work in numerous public and private collections, Djunginy’s works remain highly collectible.